nikyoudale/CocoaCryptoMac/README.md

 This logic is all encapsulated in `CCMKeyLoader`, you just need to know what format your key is in.
 Then call `loadRSAPEMPublicKey:` or `loadX509PEMPublicKey:`.

 ###Step 2: Decrypt
 It would be nice to be able to use `SecDecryptTransform`, however that doesn't seem to accept public keys for decryption.
 Apple's docs say that when you can't do something with the higher level Security framework functions, then fallback to the deprecated CSSM functions.
-The implementation is pretty complicated and gnarly, but it works.
+The implementation is insanely complicated and generally vile, but it works.
 See `CSSMRSACryptor`.

 ```
 NSData *decryptedData = [cryptor decryptData:inputData